t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 * Discovery, authentication and trust establishment between end devices, compute nodes and platforms, with regards to concerns such as mobility, heterogeneity, scale, multiple trust domains, constrained devices, anonymity and traceability
 * Intermittent connectivity to the Internet, preventing relying on a third-party authority {{Echeverria}}
-* Resiliency to faults, denial of service attacks {{Harchol}}, easier physical access for attackers
+* Resiliency to failures {{Harchol}}, denial of service attacks, easier physical access for attackers

 ### Edge Organization and Federation